Irresponsible management of government finances has caused Standard & Poor’s to drop its Illinois credit rating to A-.

 The subsidy structure of Obamacare will actually mean that most of the retirees will pay less than what they now pay under the Chicago program.
 Let the federal taxpayers pick up Chicago’s bill!
 (We might remember that critics of Obamacare suggested that businesses and governments would do precisely this: Offload health care obligations onto the exchanges.
 This will drive Obamacare costs through the roof.
 In the case of retirees, there is not even a modest penalty to be paid since coverage for retirees is not “mandatory.”)

 Progressives sell their vision of government as a triumph of good planning and expert execution.
 Not much of that to be found in Illinois—or in Hawaii.
 Here in paradise, under the warm winter sun, it is always pau hana.
 The weekend is always upon us, time for sipping mai tais while looking out on white sands and blue waters.
 Don’t worry, be happy!
 Tomorrow is but another day.

-For those of you who do have the sense to examine the canary’s condition, please consult the chart below.
+For those of you who do have the sense to examine the canary’s condition, please consult the chart accompanying this article.
 It will give you something real to consider.
 Note the taxpayer burden increases for Hawaii, compared to all states flat line—and how Hawaii has caught up with Illinois.
 This will not end well for us.

 Stephen Zierak spent 40 years in property casualty insurance underwriting, retiring in 2010 as a vice president of Swiss Re America in 2010.